 Disadvantages of Outsourcing

-In business studies class 11 chapter, students also have to learn the limitations of outsourcing model:
+In the Business Studies class 11 chapter, students also have to learn the limitations of the outsourcing model:

 - Poor Quality: Not hiring the right outsourcing company can often result in inferior-quality services and extension of project delivery deadlines

 - Lack of Communication & Control: In an offshore model, poor communication and lack of control over business operations are major impediments